Article I. Name.

 Vacancies in the elected positions of the Executive Board shall be filled by appointments of the Executive Board, except as otherwise provided in these Bylaws.

 Article VI.
 Committees.

 Section 1.
 Composition.

 Any active member of NASIG shall be eligible to serve on committees.
-The President of NASIG shall serve as an ex-officio member of all committees, except the Nominating Committee.
+The President of NASIG shall serve as an ex-officio member of all committees, except the Nominations & Elections Committee.

 Section 2.
 Standing Committees.